The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Stanley Donen.
 Perf.
 George C. Scott, Harry Hamlin, Trish Van Devere, Eli Wallach.
 Warner Bros., 1978.

 Synopsis: A twin bill of 1930s spoofs, “Dynamite Hands” and “Baxter’s Beauties of 1933.”
-“Dynamite Hands,” a spoof of boxing movies, shows how delivery boy Joey (Hamlin) becomes a boxer because his sister needs an eye operation.
-His girlfriend, Betsy McGuire (Van Devere), works at the New York Public Library.
+“Dynamite Hands,” a spoof of boxing movies, shows how delivery boy Joey (Harry Hamlin) becomes a boxer because his sister needs an eye operation.
+His girlfriend, Betsy McGuire (TrishVan Devere), works at the New York Public Library, although there are no scenes set in the library.

 Role Call: Trish Van Devere as Betsy McGuire—Liberated Librarian (female)